Particular/docs.particular.net/persistence/mongodb/document-version.include.md

 snippet: MongoDBUpdateWithVersion

-By updating the document with a filter specifying the expected current value of the document, no update will be made if another process has incremented the version before the current process is able to.
-This is the pattern this persister is using for updating Sagas.
+By updating the document with a filter specifying the expected current version value of the document, no update will be made if another process has incremented the version before the current process is able to.
+This package relies on this pattern to ensure only one process/thread can update the saga at a time.

-This pattern requires an element that stores the current version in the `BsonDocument` in the collection.
-This persister achieves this by adding a version element to the serialized saga data `BsonDocument` when the saga is initially created.
-When the saga data is later fetched, the version element's current value is retrieved from the `BsonDocument` before deserializing to the saga data type.
-This current value is stored during the lifetime of the saga message processing and used to create the update filter.
+This pattern requires an element in the `BsonDocument` to store the current version value.
+Instead of requiring the user provide this as a property of their saga data type, this package uses the MongoDB client's BSON serializer to add a version element to the serialized saga data as it is initially created and stored in the collection.
+When the saga data serialized `BsonDocument` is later fetched, the version element's current value is retrieved before deserializing to the saga data type.
+The current value is then retained for the lifetime of saga message processing and used to create the update filter.

-By default, the element is named `_version`.
-For migration scenarios, the persistence must be configured with the element name used by the community persistence being migrated from.
+By default, the `BsonDocument` element is named `_version`.
+To maintain compatibility with existing saga data created by community packages this package must be configured to instead use the version element name contained in the existing saga data documents.